mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 > Changes made in your Kotlin files will be propagated to the running server only after you compile them, by running `./gradlew build`.

-The "Welcome aboard" page is the smoke test for a new VOK application: it makes sure that you have your software configured correctly enough to serve a page.
+The "Welcome aboard" page is the smoke test for a new VoK application: it makes sure that you have your software configured correctly enough to serve a page.

 ### 4.2 Say "Hello", Vaadin

-To get VOK saying "Hello", you need to create a View.
+To get VoK saying "Hello", you need to create a View.

 A View's purpose is to provide a Vaadin Component (usually a Layout containing other components), which then interacts with the user.
 The Navigator decides which View receives which requests.
 Usually there is exactly one route to a View.
 You can collect the data to be displayed right in the View itself (for small applications), or you can define so-called Service layer (a group of regular Kotlin classes which define a clear API and are responsible for fetching of the data).
-VOK however does not enforce this, and we will not use this pattern in the tutorial.
+VoK however does not enforce this, and we will not use this pattern in the tutorial.

 All Vaadin Components have three parts: